 “We did, Anne.
 Ezekiel Dawson and I just did an early check-in at the hotel.
 Right now, we’re heading for lunch before negotiating with PowerDyne Energy.
 Are you all set for your trip to Milwaukee today?”

 “Almost finished, John.
 Millie Grainger is putting together our multi-media presentation, and the two Warhorse guys are waiting outside for us.
-To refresh your memory, I’m participating in a panel discussion about the uneven application of bail in the United States.
+I’m participating in a panel discussion about the uneven application of bail in the United States.
 You know, whites walk while people of color languish in prison due to the inability to pay.
 It should be a fascinating conference at The Pfister Hotel.”

 “Have a safe trip.
 Always keep the Warhorse people with you.
 I’ll see you at home tomorrow.
 Love ya to the moon!”